-- Investment in Mutual Fund units involves investment risks such as trading volumes, settlement risk, liquidity risk, default risk including the possible loss of principal - As the price / value / interest rate of the securities in which the Scheme invests fluctuates, the value of your investment in the scheme can go up or down depending on various factors and forces affecting capital markets and money markets. - Past performance of the Sponsor/ AMC/ Mutual Fund does not guarantee the future performance of the Scheme. - The name of the Scheme does not in any manner indicate its quality or its future prospects and returns. - The Sponsor is not responsible or liable for any loss resulting from the operation of the Scheme beyond the initial contribution of Rs.
-1 lakh made by it towards setting up the Fund. - The present scheme is not a guaranteed or assured return scheme.
-In addition, the scheme does not guarantee or assure any dividend and also does not guarantee or assure that it will make any dividend distribution, though it has every intention to make the same in the distributions of Income Distribution cum Capital Withdrawal option.
-All distributions of Income Distribution cum Capital Withdrawal will be subjected to the investment performance of the Scheme
+- Investment in Mutual Fund units involves investment risks such as trading volumes, settlement risk, liquidity risk, default risk including the possible loss of principal - As the price / value / interest rate of the securities in which the Scheme invests fluctuates, the value of your investment in the scheme can go up or down depending on various factors and forces affecting capital markets and money markets. - Past performance of the Sponsor/ AMC/ Mutual Fund does not guarantee the future performance of the Scheme. - The Scheme does not in any manner indicate its quality or its future prospects and returns. - The Sponsor is not responsible or liable for any loss resulting from the operation of the Scheme beyond the initial contribution of Rs.
+1.00 lakh made by it towards setting up the Mirae Asset Mutual Fund. - The present scheme is not a guaranteed or assured return scheme.
+In addition, the scheme does not guarantee or assure any Income distribution cum Capital Withdrawal (IDCW) and also does not guarantee or assure that it will make any IDCW distribution, though it has every intention to make the same in the distributions of Income Distribution cum Capital Withdrawal option.
+All IDCW distributions of Income Distribution cum Capital Withdrawal option.
+All IDCW distributions of Income Distribution cum Capital Withdrawal option.